Velocity Templates

 Hello World - Rendering a Template Stored in the Dynamic WebDav Directory

-The second example shows a similar 'hello world' example that relies on the Velocity template being located in the file system.
-You can supply the file name directly:
+The second example shows a similar ‘hello world’ example that relies on the Velocity template being located in the file system.
+Supply the file name directly:

-You can also look up the file manually, which allows you to check whether the file exists.
+Look up the file manually to check whether the file exists.

 There is no caching involved in this example.